What is the Start/Finish location for the race?

 How will I learn my race time/result?

 If we have your email address you will receive an email with your finishing time following the race.
-We will also have live streaming results available at results.3wayracing.com.
-We will have a race results kiosk where you can get your race time.
-We’ll also post printed results on our timing trailer and post online overall and age group results on our website 3wayracing.com by early afternoon following the race.
+3 Way Racing will post printed results on their timing trailer and post online overall and age group results by early afternoon following the race.

 How will the course be marked to keep runners on course?

-The course will be marked with bright yellow arrow signs, mile markers and safety cones where necessary.
+The course will be marked with arrow signs, mile markers, and safety cones where necessary.
 We will also have lead bike escorts.
 On-course marshals/pointers will be stationed at key turns and turnarounds.

 What are your age divisions?